-If, however, like me, you’re filled at this point by feelings of woeful inadequacy and regret that you didn’t pay closer attention in Mr Collins’ maths class, even though he told you repeatedly that “you’ll need this one day”, then don’t panic.
+Don’t worry if you can’t understand it.
 The long and short of it is that the amount you’ll save by repaying early is likely to vary from lender to lender, but they’re all subject to the restrictions of the above formula.

 The early repayment policy above is quite typical – any sums paid early may incur up to about 2 month’s interest beyond the date on which the lender received notice from you.
 Some lenders, especially many of the “payday” lenders, will only charge you for the days on which you borrowed the money.

 How do I pay off my loan early?

 Here are the steps you’ll need to follow if you want to settle your loan ahead of time.

 Contact your lender.
 Request an “early settlement amount” for the loan.
 If your lender is especially awkward, they could make you do this in writing, but more often than not you can set the wheels in motion through your internet banking (as per the example above) or over the phone.

 Your lender must give you a figure and 28 days to pay it.
 You are under no obligations at this point, and can simply continue with the loan as previously agreed should you wish.

 Make the payment.
 Congratulations – you’ve cleared your loan!